apache/flink/docs/dev/connectors/elasticsearch.md

 can be used to perform multiple requests of different types (ex., `DeleteRequest`, `UpdateRequest`, etc.).

-Internally, the sink uses a `BulkProcessor` to send acttion requests to the cluster.
+Internally, the sink uses a `BulkProcessor` to send action requests to the cluster.
 This will buffer elements before sending them in bulk to the cluster.
 The behaviour of the `BulkProcessor` can be set using these config keys in the provided `Map` configuration:
  * **bulk.flush.max.actions**: Maximum amount of elements to buffer